 Contact a St. Louis Auto Accident Lawyer

 If you or a loved one have been involved in a car accident due to another’s negligence, contact a St. Louis Auto Accident Lawyer at The Hoffmann Law Firm, L.L.C.
-With more than 15 years of experience and thousands of successful cases to his credit, car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.
+With 25 years of experience and thousands of successful cases to his credit, car accident lawyer Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of car accidents in Missouri and Illinois.

 Call our office today at (314) 361-4242 or contact us online to schedule a free initial consultation.